 - Tennis elbow

 - ACL tear (knee injury)

 When the injury doesn’t have swelling, a physiotherapist may apply a hot pack to relieve muscle or joint stiffness.
 Acupuncture may be used as a treatment for injuries accompanied by severe pain.
-With the aid of a physiotherapist assistant, a physiotherapist uses needles which stimulate the brain and spinal cord depending on where they’re placed, releasing natural pain-relieving chemicals such as endorphins.
+With the aid of a physiotherapist assistant, a physiotherapist uses needles that stimulate the brain and spinal cord depending on where they’re placed, releasing natural pain-relieving chemicals such as endorphins.

-A sports physiotherapist will often also assign range of motion (ROM) exercises for the patient to complete with the help of a physiotherapist assistant.
-Range of motion exercises are taught in a wide range of healthcare courses, such as personal support worker training, as it is a simple but effective way to keep aggravated muscles from seizing and preserve the flexibility of joints.
-Active ROM exercises can be performed by the patient themselves, whereas Passive ROM exercises are prescribed in cases where a patient cannot move the joints themselves due to extreme injury or paralysis.
+A sports physiotherapist will often also assign a range of motion (ROM) exercises for the patient to complete with the help of a physiotherapist assistant.
+Range of motion exercises is taught in a wide range of healthcare courses, such as personal support worker training, as it is a simple but effective way to keep aggravated muscles from seizing and preserve the flexibility of joints.
+Active ROM exercises can be performed by the patient, whereas Passive ROM exercises are prescribed in cases where a patient cannot move the joints themselves due to extreme injury or paralysis.
 Graduates of personal support worker courses will often be skilled in Passive ROM exercises for elderly patients who have lost much of their mobility.

 Another primary component of sports physiotherapy is massage, also called soft-tissue mobilization.
 Massage may be used by a physiotherapist to treat sore muscles, muscle spasms, decrease swelling and reduce pain.
 By increasing the supply of oxygen to the muscle tissue, toxins are released, aiding the recovery process.